nyorain/rvg/README.md

 Vulkan library for high-level 2D vector-like rendering.
 Modeled loosely after svg, inspired by nanoVG.
-Uses retained mode for rendering which makes it highly efficient for rendering with vulkan.
+Uses retained mode for rendering which makes it highly efficient for rendering with vulkan since curves and shapes are not recomputed and uploaded every frame but just once.
+Does not even need a command buffer rerecord every frame, even things like paints, shapes or transforms can be changed without triggering the need for a command buffer rerecord which makes it use way less cpu performance than immediate mode alternatives.
 Could easily be used for a gui library.

 ## Roadmap